tadorfer/protlearn/docs/source/_build/html/_sources/feature_extraction.rst.txt

 Notes
 #####

-The 'method' argument only applies to the atomic composition, not the bond composition.
+The ``method`` argument only applies to the atomic composition, not the bond composition.

 References